CMPUT301W23T53/the-explorer/README.md

 + gchiang1 gchiang56

 # License
-The QRHunter app is licensed under the MIT License.
+The The Explorer app is licensed under the MIT License.
 See the LICENSE file for more information.